elyacoub9/subnet-info/README.md

 - Inspired by the need for a quick and easy way to calculate IP-related values.

-i am open for any feedback or suggestions for improvement.
+I am open to any feedback or suggestions for improvement.